kshannon-ucsd/dsc40a/pages/syllabus.md

 We have found that students like to have as many example problems worked out for them in this class.
 So, I have turned the scheduled lecture time into an interactive problem-solving session.
 We will work on practice problems, that are more difficult than exam problems, step-by-step together.
 We will also work through several code demos to provide context and examples of the theory.

-**Lecture is not required, but highly recommended**
+**Lecture is not required, but highly recommended and incentivized with extra credit opportunities**

 ### Discussion

 Discussion sections will be primarily used to facilitate problem-solving in small groups with peers.
-There are two discussion sections on Monday evenings:

 We will provide a worksheet of problems, which you will complete in a group of two to four students.
 The group work should help reinforce concepts from the lecture and further prepare you for homework.